chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ---

-**Disclaimer**: I provide this information as a guidance and learning opportunity - for you and me.
-Use this information with care as it could potentially be subject to change or contain errors (which I do not hope).
+**Disclaimer**: All the information provided in my blog posts aims to give introductions, overviews, guidances, and/or learning opportunities - for you and me.
+Use everything with care as I could have omitted some implementation specific details to keep things simple.
+Note that, generally, anything mentioned in my blog posts could potentially be subject to change at any point.